tomleavy/mimi-arch-draft/draft-aegis-mimi-arch-latest.md

 The above request has the following effect:

+// TODO: Should we really have isFinalKey or is that potentially a security problem and we should say that the pool should just return an error in the event there are no more keys.

-* An arbitrary key pool with attributes matching the provided `appId`, `clientId`, `protocolVersion`, `cipherSuite` and `appLabel` is chosen.
-If there is no such key pool, the request has no effect.
+* A key queue with attributes matching the provided `appId`, `clientId`, `protocolVersion`, `cipherSuite` and `appLabel` is chosen.
+If there is no such key queue, the request has no effect.
+* If a non-final key in the queue is assigned to `receiver_client_id`, and that key package is not expired then that key should be returned.
-* If the above key pool contains (non-final) key packages, a key package from the pool is chosen (according to gatewey's policy), returned and deleted.
-The `isFinalKey` flag in the output is set to false.
-The returned key package MUST NOT be returned by any future fetch key package request.
+* Else, if the above key queue contains (non-final) key packages, the first non-expired key package that has not been assigned a receiver client id should be assigned to the provided `receiver_client_id` and returned with the `isFinalKey` flag set to false.
+Key packages SHOULD be sorted by the `not-after` property of their `Lifetime` when choosing a key to return.
-* Else, if there is a final key stored for the key pool, the output contains this final key and the `isFinalKey` flag is set to true.
+* Else, if there is a final key stored for the key queue, the output contains this final key and the `isFinalKey` flag is set to true.
 * Else, the request has no effect.

+### Advancing a Key Package Queue

+Key package retrieval is idempotent by design.
+Repeated requests with the same queue properties and `receiver_client_id` combination MUST produce the same key package until the queue is advanced.
+Advancing the key queue is dependent on the key package being used by a meaningful group operation as described in [`GroupEvolution`].

+Key queues MUST be automatically advanced beyond expired key packages regardless of an individual key package's `receiver_client_id` property.
+A key package is determined to be expired if the `not-after` property of the key package's `Lifetime` is beyond the current local server time.
+Applications MAY decide to consider a key package expired earlier than its technical expiration.

 ## Key Pool Deletion